radius-project/website/content/_index.md

 banner:
   title : "Cloud-native applications<br />are more than just Kubernetes" image : "images/banner-art.svg"
-  content : "Kubernetes is great, but cloud-native applications are so much more.
-You deserve tooling and experiences that can describe, deploy, and manage your entire app, across any cloud and any platform."
+  content : "Kubernetes is great, but cloud-native applications are so much more.<br />You deserve a platform that can describe, deploy, and manage your entire app."
   button:
     enable : false
     label : "Learn More"